-3.1.2.25 Neighbourhood Commercial Uses
+3.1.2.232 Neighbourhood Commercial Uses

-Neighbourhood commercial type uses may be permitted in the Residential designation provided that such uses service the immediate neighbourhood, have frontage onto an Arterial or Collector Road, are small scale in nature, and take a form which is compatible to the character of the areas.
-An Amendment to the implementing Zoning By-law that shall regulate matters such as scale of use, parking, and building locations shall be required along with a Site Plan Agreement pursuant to the Planning Act prior to any neighbourhood commercial uses being established.
+Neighbourhood commercial type uses may be permitted in the "Residential" designation provided that such uses service the immediate neighbourhood, are located and have access on have frontage onto an Arterial or Collector Road, are small scale in nature, and take a form which is compatible to the character of the areas.
+An Amendment to the implementing Zoning By-law that shall regulate matters such as scale of use, parking, and building locations shall be required along with a Site Plan Agreement pursuant to Section 41 of the Planning Act, RSO 1990 prior to any neighbourhood commercial uses being established.